John Gavin: Politics

 Gavin was cultural adviser to the Organization of American States from 1961 to 1965.

 Ambassador to Mexico

-A Republican, Gavin was appointed U.S. Ambassador to Mexico in June 1981 by President Ronald Reagan and served until June 1986.
+A Republican, Gavin was appointed U.S. Ambassador to Mexico in June 1981 by President Ronald Reagan.
+He met with opposition political parties while being a key defender of the President's anti-communist policies within Central America, which he received attention and scrutiny for.
+Gavin served until June 1986, when he resigned to go back to private life.

 Business career

 In June 1986 following his work as ambassador to Mexico, Gavin became vice-president of Atlantic Richfield in federal and international relations.
 In 1987, he resigned to become president of Univisa Satellite Communications, a subsidiary of Univisa, the Spanish language broadcasting empire.

 Gavin was president of Gamma Holdings, a global capital and consulting company which he helped found in 1968.
 He became chairman of Gamma Services International in January 1990.
 He served on the boards of Causeway Capital, the Hotchkis & Wiley Funds, the TCW Strategic Income Fund, Securitas Security Services USA, Inc., DII Industries, LLC, Claxson Interactive Group Inc., Anvita, Inc., the Latin America Strategy Board at HM Capital Partners LLC, Apex Mortgage Capital Inc., Krause's Furniture, Inc., Atlantic Richfield Co., International Wire Holdings Company and International Wire Group Holdings, Inc. Gavin served as senior counselor to Hicks Trans American Partners (a division of Hicks Holdings) and managing director and partner of Hicks, Muse, Tate & Furst (Latin America) from 1994 to 2001.
 He was an independent trustee of Causeway International Value Fund.

 Gavin served on various pro bono boards, including UCLA's Anderson Graduate School of Management, Don Bosco Institute, the FEDCO Charitable Fund, the Hoover Institution, Loyola-Marymount University, the National Parks Foundation, Southwest Museum, the University of the Americas and Villanova Preparatory School.